ontoportal/documentation/docs/_steps/getting_started.md

 ### Amazon AWS AMI

-For users who want to run their OntoPortal instance on Amazon Web Service cloud, an Amazon Machine Instance (AMI) is available on the Publishing Pending [OntoPortal Alliance AWS Market Place](https://aws.amazon.com/marketplace/pp/B088NYWLSQ).
+For users who want to run their OntoPortal instance on Amazon Web Service cloud, an Amazon Machine Instance (AMI) is available on the [OntoPortal Alliance AWS Market Place](https://aws.amazon.com/marketplace/pp/B088NYWLSQ).
+(Our licensing approach for using this service is the same as for the VMWare Version.)

 ## Next steps